Assistant Professor of Pediatrics, Assistant Professor of Emergency Medicine

 Overview

 Dr. Ruest attended medical school at the University of Massachusetts Medical School and subsequently completed a Pediatrics Residency and Chief Resident year at Massachusetts General Hospital.
-She completed a Pediatric Emergency Medicine Fellowship at Brown University/Hasbro Children's Hospital, during which time she also completed a Master of Public Health Degree at Brown University.
-She is currently an Assistant Professor of Emergency Medine and Pediatrics at Hasbro Children's Hospital in Providence, RI.
+She then trained as Pediatric Emergency Medicine Fellow at Brown University/Hasbro Children's Hospital, during which time she also completed a Master of Public Health Degree at Brown University.
+She is currently an Assistant Professor of Emergency Medicine and Pediatrics at Hasbro Children's Hospital in Providence, RI.
 Her academic roles include acting as the Pediatric Emergency Medicine Trauma Liaison, a Rhode Island Hospital Injury Prevention Center faculty member, and PEM Fellowship Core Faculty member, leading the Injury Prevention Research Track.
-Her research interests include childhood injuries including child abuse/neglect and unintentional injuries as well as social determinants of health.
+Dr. Ruest is also the Rhode Island Injury Prevention Research Fellowship Director as of Fall 2025.

-In addition, she is a member of the Pediatric Emergency Care Applied Research Network (PECARN) Child Abuse and Neglect Research Interest Group as well as the Injury Prevention Research Interest Group, and a member of the Massachusetts Chapter of the American Academy of Pediatrics Committe on Child Abuse and Neglect.
-She was awarded the Division of Pediatric Emergency Medicine Director’s Clinical Excellence Award in 2019, The Department of Emergency Medicine PEM Rising Star Faculty Award in 2022, and the Department of Emergency Medicine Outstanding Young Investigator Research Award in 2023.
-She provides research mentorship to numerous past and current PEM and Child Abuse Pediatrics Fellows at Hasbro Children's Hospital, as well as Brown University medical, undergraduate, and graduate students.
+In addition, she is adjunct faculty in the Brown Emergency Medicine Division of Social Emergency Medicine, a member of the Pediatric Emergency Care Applied Research Network (PECARN) Child Abuse and Neglect Research Interest Group as well as the Injury Prevention Research Interest Group, and a member of the Massachusetts Chapter of the American Academy of Pediatrics Committee on Child Abuse and Neglect.

-Find a full list of my publications here: https://www.ncbi.nlm.nih.gov/myncbi/stephanie.ruest.2/bibliography/public/
+Find a full list of publications here:

 Brown Affiliations